 Your doctor should have a growth chart for each child.
-They will use that to decide if there might be a growth issue.
+They will use that to decide if there might be a growth issue and will review how your child is tracking.
 If you’re concerned about early puberty, which can sometimes start around age 8, talk to your doctor to see if it has started and, if so, how to approach it.

 Avoid making your kid eat more to reach what’s considered a “standard” weight.

 - Peer acceptance becomes more important to your child than in the early school years.

 - They are learning to cooperate and share.

 - Around age 8, children start to relax about the opposite sex.
 Boys and girls might mix more easily during playtime.
 They might become interested in boy-girl stuff without wanting to talk about it.

 - Organized clubs can be attractive to them.